 Singapore Savings Bonds were introduced by MAS to encourage Singaporeans to save for the long term.
-By lowering the minimum investment amount to S$500, issuing bonds monthly, MAS clearly wants investors to treat SSB as a savings programme.
+By having a minimum investment amount of S$500 and issuing bonds monthly, MAS clearly wants investors to treat SSBs as a savings programme.
 Investors can start small and consistently put money on a monthly, bi-monthly or even a semi-annual basis.
 To reap the full benefit of the step-up coupons, investors should refrain from redeeming the bonds early but hold them until maturity.

-Consider buying Singapore Savings Bonds in a low rate environment as an interim avenue to store cash.
-SSB is liquid and can be redeemed in any month.
-If rates rise, you can simply sell the bonds back to MAS, redeem your funds and invest them in a higher interest rate product.
+SSBs are liquid and can be redeemed in any month.
+If rates rise, you can simply sell the bonds back to MAS, redeem your funds and invest them in a newer SSB or higher interest rate product.

-SGS bonds can provide capital appreciation but they suffer from liquidity issues as they are traded in low volume on SGX whereas fixed deposits tend of have higher interest rates but incur early redemption penalty if you redeem them early.
+SGS bonds and Corporate bonds can appreciate in value if you get the market timing correct but they can also cause investment losses.
+They are also affected by market liquidity and exchange commission charges.
+Fixed deposits have a fixed tenure that you must fulfill otherwise there will be interest penalty for early withdrawals.
 Do learn the characteristics of these investment products before deciding what is right for you.
 Business Times Singapore has a great infographic explaining the differences between SSBs, SGS bonds and fixed deposits.

 Interested investors have to possess a Central Depository (CDP) account to store bond scripts electronically.
 This is the same depository that stores your equity scripts bought on SGX.
 If you have not opened one, you must apply for one via securities trading platforms or directly with CDP.